Best practices for basic scheduler features in Azure Kubernetes Service (AKS)

 If you upgrade a cluster or update a deployment template, the Kubernetes scheduler will schedule extra pods on other nodes before allowing voluntary disruption events to continue.
 The scheduler waits before a node is rebooted until the defined number of pods are successfully scheduled on other nodes in the cluster.

 Let's look at an example of a replica set with five pods that run NGINX.
-The pods in the replica set as assigned the label
+The pods in the replica set are assigned the label

 app: nginx-frontend.
 During a voluntary disruption event, such as a cluster upgrade, you want to make sure at least three pods continue to run.
 The following YAML manifest for a PodDisruptionBudget object defines these requirements:

 apiVersion: policy/v1beta1 kind: PodDisruptionBudget metadata: name: nginx-pdb spec: minAvailable: 3 selector: matchLabels: app: nginx-frontend

 You can also define a percentage, such as 60%, which allows you to automatically compensate for the replica set scaling up the number of pods.